bitflow-stream/bitflow-docs/docs/naming.md

 ## Core Data Sources, Sinks and Marshallers

 Bitflow support various sources and sinks.
 A data source is a way a bitflow program can obtain samples from.
 The follow ones should be support by all implementations:
-- **source-listen**: binds a tcp socket and waits for clients to connect and send data.
+- **listen**: binds a tcp socket and waits for clients to connect and send data.
 Multiple senders are accepted.
 Maximum number of peers might be configurable with global parameter **`--source-listen-max-peers`**
-- **source-download**: connects to a given endpoint and starts downloading data.
+- **download**: connects to a given endpoint and starts downloading data.
 If connection failes, the sources tries to reconnect constantly.
-- **source-file**: reads one or more files located on the disk in seqential order.
+- **file**: reads one or more files located on the disk in seqential order.
-- **source-console**: reads from stdio of the bitflow program.
+- **console**: reads from stdio of the bitflow program.

 Apart from source also sink types are defined in bitflow:
-- **sink-listen**: binds a tcp socket and waits for clients to connect.
+- **listen**: binds a tcp socket and waits for clients to connect.
 After the connection is established the sink-listen begins to send data to the connected peer(s).
 Sink-listen should supports mutiple peers.
 Sink-listen might also be able to buffer samples and send them to peers connecting later in time.
 The number of buffered samples might be configurable using bitflow-script args of the sink step.
-- **sink-send**: nnects to a given endpoint and starts sending data.
+- **send**: nnects to a given endpoint and starts sending data.
 If connection failes, the sources tries to reconnect constantly.
 After reconnection, the stream will continue at the after the last send sample.
-- **sink-file**: writes samples into a file.
+- **file**: writes samples into a file.
-- **sink-console**: writes samples to stdio.
+- **console**: writes samples to stdio.

 Further bitflow supports two data formats used to transport and store data.
 - **csv**: is a csv conform data format if it is written to file.
 Each stream contains at least ns accurate timestamp, key-value string pairs called tags and optional double parameters.